 the Shadow Cursor.
 You can then click the new icon on the Application

 Bar to toggle the Shadow Cursor on and off.

-☼ What are those [Ignore...] codes on the page?
-Why won't your formatting take effect?
+are those [Ignore...] codes on the page?
+Why won't the applied formatting take

 when you get an [Ignore...] code it means that WordPerfect cannot do